Divine Melancholy

 Characters,

 Picky – A thief and orphan whose father was murdered by Crookhorns.
+She was sent to a hag iron mine where she orchestrated a strike.
 Kindred: Human Age: 19 Hitpoints: 3/3 AC11 Abilities: S7 I9 W10 D13 C8 C11 Languages: Woldish

 Betty Swallow – A brewer and fighter who prefers the company of horses.
-Kindred: Human Hitpoints: 3/3 AC14 Abilities: S13 I11 W10 D10 C11 C10 Languages: Woldish
+He worked for the Brackenwold mob.
+Kindred: Human Age: 27 Hitpoints: 3/3 AC14 Abilities: S13 I11 W10 D10 C11 C10 Languages: Woldish

 Ronald Ramstein – A thatcher who felt the calling and became a friar for the Pluritine Church.
-Kindred: Breggle Hitpoints: 1/1 AC11 Abilities: S7 I10 W13 D10 C7 C10 Languages: Gaffe, Woldish and Liturgic
+He ate a noble’s dinner.
+Kindred: Breggle Age: 26 Hitpoints: 1/1 AC11 Abilities: S7 I10 W13 D10 C7 C10 Languages: Gaffe, Woldish and Liturgic

-Clover Forlocke – A blacksmith turned hunter who lives in the wilds.
-Kindred: Breggle Hitpoints: 7/7 AC14 S10 I9 W9 D13 C13 C6 Languages: Gaffe and Woldish
+Clover Forlocke – A blacksmith turned hunter.
+He supplied arms to the wrong folks.
+Kindred: Breggle Age: 24 Hitpoints: 7/7 AC14 S10 I9 W9 D13 C13 C6 Languages: Gaffe and Woldish

 Setup,